UoB-OOP/coms10017/JAVA.md

 For simple inheritance, Java methods has the following properties:

- * Paremeters types - covariant
+ * Parameters types - contravariant
- * Return type - invariant
+ * Return type - covariant

 For generics, the relationship could be illustrated in form of a graph: